tarwn/lessthandot-hugo/blogs/content/posts/2013-01-05-creating-mongodb-as-a-service.md

 Here is what wikipedia has to say about MongoDB

-> MongoDB (from “humongous”) is an open source document-oriented database system developed and supported by 10gen.
+> MongoDB (from "humongous") is an open source document-oriented database system developed and supported by 10gen.
 It is part of the NoSQL family of database systems.
-Instead of storing data in tables as is done in a “classical” relational database, MongoDB stores structured data as JSON-like documents with dynamic schemas (MongoDB calls the format BSON), making the integration of data in certain types of applications easier and faster.
+Instead of storing data in tables as is done in a "classical" relational database, MongoDB stores structured data as JSON-like documents with dynamic schemas (MongoDB calls the format BSON), making the integration of data in certain types of applications easier and faster.

 Here is what MongoDB is about according to their site

-> MongoDB (from “hu**mongo**us”) is a scalable, high-performance, open source NoSQL database.
+> MongoDB (from "hu**mongo**us") is a scalable, high-performance, open source NoSQL database.
 Written in C++, MongoDB features:
 >
 > Document-Oriented Storage »